dankamongmen/notcurses/USAGE.md

 // NCKEY_RESIZE event has been read and you're not ready to render. int notcurses_refresh(struct notcurses* n, int* restrict y, int* restrict x);

-// Enable or disable the terminal's cursor, if supported.
-Immediate effect.
+// Enable or disable the terminal's cursor, if supported, placing it at
+// 'y', 'x'.
+Immediate effect (no need for a call to notcurses_render()).
-// It is an error to supply coordinates outside of the standard plane. void notcurses_cursor_enable(struct notcurses* nc, int y, int x);
+// It is an error if 'y', 'x' lies outside the standard plane.
+Can be
+// called while already visible to move the cursor. int notcurses_cursor_enable(struct notcurses* nc, int y, int x);

+// Get the current location of the terminal's cursor, whether visible or not. int notcurses_cursor_yx(struct notcurses* nc, int y, int x);

+// Disable the hardware cursor.
+It is an error to call this while the
-void notcurses_cursor_disable(struct notcurses* nc);
+// cursor is already disabled. int notcurses_cursor_disable(struct notcurses* nc);

 // Returns a 16-bit bitmask in the LSBs of supported curses-style attributes
 // (NCSTYLE_UNDERLINE, NCSTYLE_BOLD, etc.) The attribute is only